 Still, the Plaintiff’s attorney told reporters that he had offered to settle for $275,000 before trial.
 Instead, the doctor and his attorneys rolled the dice, and they got hit with a $28 million verdict.
-Florida has a cap on pain and suffering damages so she will not receive anything resembling $28 million in even the best case scenario.
+Florida has a cap on pain and suffering damages so she will receive nothing resembling $28 million in even the best-case scenario.
 (But would you take $28 million for this woman’s injury?)

-The doctor’s attorney now alleges that three jurors lied during voir dire, claiming that two jurors did not disclose that they had been involved in lawsuits and a third did not mention all of the lawsuits she had been involved with in the past.
+The doctor’s attorney now alleges that three jurors lied during voir dire, claiming that two jurors did not disclose that they were involved in lawsuits and a third did not mention all the lawsuits she had been involved with in the past.
 Most of these lawsuits, however, involved unpaid debts in which she was a defendant.

 One of our attorneys tried a case recently where the defense lawyers in post-trial arguments claimed juror misconduct.
 These lawyers contended that although a voir dire question was asked in the present tense, the juror could not have possibly understood that the question was in the present tense because the question was presumably read quickly.
 The logic of the argument is that although the juror inadvertently answered the question honestly, she had malice in her heart because she must have understood the question in the present tense.
 Why?
 Because she could not possibly have understood the question posed “in an instant during voir dire.”
 The defense attorneys claimed that while she told the truth, she must have meant to lie.

 It flabbergasted me.
 Can you imagine making this argument with a straight face?
 Calling this argument ridiculous seems drastically understated.
 The Anne Arundel County trial judge summarily rejected the argument.
-Defendant’s attorney actually noted an appeal but shortly thereafter agreed to pay the entire judgment.
+Defendant’s attorney noted an appeal but shortly thereafter agreed to pay the entire judgment.
 Why?
 The claim was just silly.

 Jurors Conceal Information